libre-computer-project/libretech-raspbian-portability/readme.md

 - [Raspbian 10 Buster Lite and Desktop armhf](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy)
 - [Raspbian 11 Bullseye Lite and Desktop armhf](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-32-bit)
 - [Raspbian 11 Bullseye Lite and Desktop arm64](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit)
-- NOOBS (New Out Of Box Software) is not supported.
+- NOOBS (New Out Of Box Software) installations are not supported.
-- If you want to use Ubuntu, you can use these [Ubuntu 22.04.1 images](http://distro.libre.computer/ci/ubuntu/22.04/).
+- If you want to use Ubuntu, you can use these [Ubuntu 22.04 images](https://hub.libre.computer/t/ubuntu-22-04-1-jammy-lts-for-libre-computer-boards/20).
-- If you want to use Raspbian, you can use these [Raspbian 11 images](https://distro.libre.computer/ci/raspbian/bullseye/).
+- If you want to use Raspbian, you can use these [Raspbian 11 images](https://hub.libre.computer/t/raspbian-11-bullseye-for-libre-computer-boards/82).

 ## Supported Features
 - GPIOs and Device Tree Overlays (dtoverlay) for I2C, SPI, UART, PWM need to be mapped via [libretech-wiring-tool](https://github.com/libre-computer-project/libretech-wiring-tool.git).